 On his retirement, Béliveau quickly settled into the role of the Montreal immortal, even if he never gave any indication of it.

-When he was in Italy, Pope Paul IV sought a private audience with him.
+When he was in Italy, Pope Paul VI sought a private audience with him.
 As a constitutional monarchy, Canada has a head of government and a head of state; Prime Minister Jean Chrétien offered him the role of Governor General of Canada–the Head of State, the commander-in-chief, and the Crown’s representative in Canada’s Parliament.
 He respectfully declined, concerned that life in Ottawa and away from his grandchildren would unnecessarily deny them of their grandparents, becoming what journalist Roy McGregor calls “the best governor-general the country missed out on.”

 Named a Companion in the Order of Canada, Jean Béliveau was also named the Honorary Captain of the eventual gold medal-winning 2010 Olympic men’s ice hockey team.